sonata-nfv/tng-api-gtw/README.md

 ## Versioning

-For the versions available, see the [link toreleases on this repository](/releases).
+For the versions available, see the [link to releases on this repository](/releases).

 ## Licensing